kolyatri/Revenue-Increased-Profit-Declined/README.md

-# Revenue Growth, Profit Collapse – Unit Economics Diagnostic Case Study
+# Revenue Growth, Profit Collapse – Unit Economics Diagnostic

-A full **end-to-end business diagnostic investigation** using **SQL (PostgreSQL)** for structured economic analysis and **Power BI** for executive-level reporting.
+A full end-to-end business investigation using SQL (PostgreSQL) for structured economic analysis and Power BI for executive reporting.

-The goal of this project is to investigate:

-- revenue growth drivers
-- margin deterioration
-- cost structure changes
+This analysis was conducted to investigate a critical divergence:

+- Revenue increased significantly.
+- Profit declined sharply.
-- discount impact
+- Margin collapsed.
-- segment-level economic performance

-using a simulated e-commerce dataset.

-This project is designed as a **professional portfolio case** focused on structured KPI decomposition, unit economics thinking, and executive storytelling.
+The objective was to identify the structural drivers of profitability deterioration and provide a clear executive-level recommendation.

 ---

 ## Business Context

-The **CFO** identified that revenue increased significantly in March compared to February.
+In March, revenue increased substantially compared to February.

 However:

-- Profit declined sharply.
+- Profit declined by 68%.
-- Margin collapsed.

-The objective was to:

-- identify the root cause of profit deterioration
-- quantify the financial impact
+- Gross margin dropped from 38.6% to 8.2%.

+The CFO requested a full diagnostic review to determine:

+- Why revenue growth did not translate into profit
-- validate whether the issue was segment-specific or systemic
+- Whether the issue was segment-specific or systemic
-- present findings in a clear executive format
-- provide a measurable recommended action
+- What financial impact occurred
+- What corrective actions are required

 Available datasets:

-- `users.csv`
+- `users`
-- `sessions.csv`
+- `sessions`
-- `orders.csv`
+- `orders`
-- `events.csv`
+- `events`

 ---

 ## Analytical Framework

-Profit was decomposed using a structured business model:
+The investigation was structured around unit economics:

 > **Profit = Revenue − Cost − Discount**

-The investigation followed a systematic diagnostic approach:
+The analysis followed a systematic diagnostic approach:

-1. **KPI validation**
+1. KPI validation
-2. **Profit decomposition**
+2. Profit decomposition
-3. **Segment validation (channel, country, device)**
+3. Segment validation (channel, country, device)
-4. **Financial impact quantification**
+4. Financial impact quantification
-5. **Executive framing**
+5. Executive framing

-This ensured analysis moved from high-level performance to structural economic root cause.
+This ensured movement from high-level financial outcome to root cause identification.

 ---

-## Key Findings
+## KPI Validation

-- Revenue increased by **52%**
-- Profit declined by **68%**
+March vs February:

+- Revenue: +52%
+- Profit: −68%
-- Margin collapsed from **38.6% → 8.2%**
+- Margin: 38.6% → 8.2%
-- Cost ratio increased from **59.9% → 82.3%**
+- Orders increased
-- Discount ratio increased from **1.5% → 9.5%**
+- AOV increased

-**Primary issue identified:**

-> **Severe systemic margin compression driven by cost and discount expansion**

-Revenue growth was not translating into profitability.
+Revenue growth was confirmed.
+Profit deterioration was material and structural.

 ---

 ## Economic Decomposition

-Despite higher order volume and increased AOV:
+Despite higher order volume and improved AOV:

-- Cost absorbed most of the revenue increase
-- Discount expansion further compressed margins
-- Profitability deteriorated across all performance segments
+- Cost ratio increased from 59.9% to 82.3%
+- Discount ratio increased from 1.5% to 9.5%
+- Margin compressed by over 30 percentage points

+Revenue expansion was absorbed by cost and discount expansion.

-The issue was not revenue generation —
+The issue was not demand generation —
-it was unit economics destruction.
+it was economic structure deterioration.

 ---

-## Segment Insights
+## Segment Validation

 Margin collapse was observed:

 - Across all acquisition channels
 - Across all countries
-- Across desktop and mobile devices
+- Across both desktop and mobile devices

 Revenue mix remained relatively stable.

 This confirms:

 - No channel-specific inefficiency
-- No geographic anomaly
+- No regional anomaly
-- No device-related issue
+- No device-related technical issue

-The deterioration was **system-wide**, not segment-driven.
+The margin collapse was systemic.

 ---